Donors

 A planned gift to The Community Foundation is a simple yet significant way for you to make a lasting impact after your death.
 Once you have provided for your loved ones, we can help you structure a planned gift that will satisfy both your philanthropic and tax goals.
 Let us help you integrate charitable giving with your estate plan.

-Frank V. Oliver, Jr.
+Donor Profile: Frank V. Oliver, Jr.

 Frank V. Oliver, Jr., a pillar of Putnam County, wanted to ensure that the organizations that he believed in so strongly during his lifetime, continued to be beneficiaries after his death.
 This Palatka businessman established endowments at The Community Foundation that will help meet the needs of six Putnam County charities—everything from Rodeheaver Boys Ranch to Putnam County Bread of Life.
 He also established a Field of Interest Fund for ongoing and unforeseen issues and opportunities in his community.
 The Frank V. Oliver, Jr., field of interest fund has grown to be The Community Foundation’s largest and has granted more than one million dollars since it was established in 2012.